-1. Discharges from Irrigation systems.
+1. Discharges from Irrigation systems

 - a.
 Adjust and maintain sprinkler heads to minimize overspray onto hardscapes as run off. - b.
-Monitor run times to minimize runoff and maximum absorption according to soil and elevation. - c.
-Installation of drip irrigation to reduce loss of water due to over spray and wind. - d.
-Monitor run times if manually operated for drip irrigation so water is utilized by the plants, soil does not become over saturated and does not become runoff. - e.
-Installation of computer controls and water sensors to eliminate run off and overwatering.
+Monitor run times to minimize runoff and maximum absorption according to soil and elevation. - Installation of drip irrigation is preferred to reduce loss of water due to over spray and wind. - d.
+Monitor run times if manually operated for drip irrigation so water is utilized by the plants, soil does not become oversaturated and does not become runoff. - e.
+Installation of automated computer controls with weather and rain sensors is essential s to reduce runoff and overwatering.